ganeshgana46/SQL/README.md

         We can send SQL Commands using client software

 # Session - 2

+1) Create database
+2) Created Table Student
+3) Inserted data into student table
+4) Select / Retrieve the data from a table

 >> What is Database and schema ?
 >> Database Languages
   1.DDL (Data Definition Language)